Tutorial: Migrate captured Event Hubs data to a SQL Data Warehouse using Event Grid and Azure Functions

 - Function app for processing captured event files

-- SQL Server for hosting the Data Warehouse
+- Logical SQL server for hosting the Data Warehouse

 - SQL Data Warehouse for storing the migrated data

 The following sections provide Azure CLI and Azure PowerShell commands for deploying the infrastructure required for the tutorial.
 Update names of the following objects before running the commands: